Zzz9194/disro/readme.md

 # [dis](https://discord.com)[ro](https://roblox.com)

-Discord -> Roblox moderation system.
+Discord to Roblox moderation system.

 This system **only** enables discord-to-roblox moderation, it's up to you to implement roblox-to-roblox systems.